Architecture of Vienna

 Five Sacher Tortes, please

 Ella and I have Sacher Tortes at five cafés in as many days, including the one named after the original—Café Sacher.
 We’re all about paying homage to Vienna’s famous cake.
 To say we make sacrifices is an epicurean understatement.
-One wedge contains 53g total carbs, 18g fat, and 398 calories.
+One wedge contains 53g of carbs, 18g of fat, and 398 calories.
 When I arrive home my jeans don’t fit, my dogs fat-shame me, and my dentist is categorically disappointed.

 On a lighter note, Ella is easy to travel with and rarely gets annoyed.
 Unless she’s hungry, or too full.
 Or, if people are walking too slowly in front of us.
 Or, too fast behind us.
 If she hears bells gonging (which happens often).
 Or, if I don’t know where I’m going (which also happens often).